marcothms/home/keebs.md

 Ever since I bought my first keeb, I'm in love with them and can never go back to a normal pre-built one.
 But I'm just a beginner, so go easy on me.
+Each sub-group is sorted in the acquisition date.

 ### 60%
 #### Anne Pro 2